QUESTIONS

 Spurgeon (500 years) and is known as the Protestant interpretation in distinct

-contrast to Preterism and Futurism, which were Jesuit interpretations,
+contrast to Preterism and Futurism, which were Jesuit

-contrived during the counterreformation.
+interpretations, contrived during the counterreformation.
+Historicism teaches that biblical predictions

-future Second Advent of Christ, which shall usher in the new heaven and new earth.
+writing to the future Second Advent of Christ, which shall usher in the new

-There are many reasons to believe that the Book of Revelation, along with other
+heaven and new earth.
+There are many reasons to believe that the Book of

-prophetic portions of scripture, outline the entire history of Christ’s Church
+Revelation, along with other prophetic portions of scripture, outline the

-between His First and Second Advents, and do not merely focus on the beginning
+entire history of Christ’s Church between His First and Second Advents, and do

-or ending of that time period.
+not merely focus on the beginning or ending of that time period.

 Historicists agree on the following unique concepts: